-If no one of these parameters is capable of continuous variation, the group is called a discontinuous group.
+If some of the parameters are capable of continuous variation and some are not, the group is called a mixed group.

 If all the parameters are capable of continuous variation, the group is called a continuous group.